Relating the modular Hamiltonian to two-point functions: Abstract

 \section{Abstract}

 {We consider the modular Hamiltonian associated to standard subspaces for a free scalar field in a globally hyperbolic spacetime in an arbitrary Gaussian state.
 We show how the modular Hamiltonian is related to the two-point function of the theory.
-For the restriction of the modular Hamiltonian to the subspace, we recover formulas that were obtained previously by Casini and Huerta.
-Lastly, we show how the same results can be obtained more directly from the KMS condition.}
+For the restriction of the modular Hamiltonian to the subspace, we recover formulas that were obtained previously by Peschel, Casini and Huerta.
+We also show how the same results can be obtained more directly from the KMS condition, and generalize our results to general CCR algebras.}